Electron transfer: Outer-sphere electron transfer

-In general, if electron transfer is faster than ligand substitution, the reaction will follow the outer-sphere electron transfer.
+In general, if electron transfer is faster than ligand substitution, the reaction will follow the outer-sphere electron transfer route.

-Often occurs when one/both reactants are inert or if there is no suitable bridging ligand.
+Outer-sphere ET reactions often occur when one/both reactants are inert or if there is no suitable bridging ligand.

 A key concept of Marcus theory is that the rates of such self-exchange reactions are mathematically related to the rates of "cross reactions".
 Cross reactions entail partners that differ by more than their oxidation states.
-One example (of many thousands) is the reduction of permanganate by iodide to form iodine and, again, manganate.
+One example (of many thousands) is the reduction of permanganate by iodide to form iodine and manganate.